2024 China floods: Hunan

 Following extensive flooding in Guangdong province, forecasters anticipated that rain systems would move from the southern regions and shift northwards to Sichuan, Chongqing, and parts of Hubei, Henan, and Shandong.
 On 23 June, 65.1 millimetres of rainfall dropped on Hunan capital Changsha on Monday, setting a new record for the most hourly rainfall dropped on Changsha in June.
 The rain caused fully inundated several roads, subway tunnels, and pedestrian underpasses.

 Pingjiang County recorded 759.6 mm of rainfall between 18 June and 1 July, the highest recorded in over 60 years.
 The Miluo River, monitored by the Pingjiang hydrological station, saw water levels rise by about 9.5 meters in 48 hours.
 River levels reached their peak at midnight on Monday, reaching 3.67 meters above the warning level, setting a record for the river's highest water level in 70 years.
 This prompted local authorities in Hunan to activate the maximum emergency response level (Level I).
 The flooding impacted approximately 340,000 people and disrupted numerous businesses, with state media displaying large parts of towns being waterlogged, requiring stranded individuals being rescued by boats.

 Heavy rains in Miluo City triggered landslides, with at least two villagers reported missing on 1 July.

 Five people in Yuanling County were found dead due to flooding.

-In Huarong County, the dike of Tuanzhouyuan polder on Dongting Lake was breached, inundating 48 km² of land, including several villages.
+In Huarong County, the dike of Tuanzhouyuan polder on Dongting Lake was breached, inundating 48 km^{2} of land, including several villages.
 7,680 residents had already been evacuated from the area preventively.